Blendify/blender-manual/blender_docs/manual/editors/nla/properties_modifiers.rst

 This determines the degree of influence the strip has, and over what time.

 Animated Influence
-   Enabling alteration of the degree of influence this strip has as a keyframeable value.
+   Enabling alteration of the degree of influence this strip has as a keyframable value.
    If influence isn't animated, the strips will fade linearly, during the overlap.

    These can be found in the Dope Sheet or Graph Editors under the *NLA Control Curves* and